 We are committed to ensuring your privacy is protected.
 This privacy notice explains how we use the information we collect about you.

-This privacy notice applies to the SSE Enterprise Contracting business which is operated by the following data controllers (which are members of the SSE Group):
+This privacy notice applies to the SSE Enterprise Distributed Energy business which is operated by the following data controllers (all of which are members of the SSE Group): :

-The registered office of SSE Contracting Ltd is 1 Forbury Place, 43 Forbury Road, Reading, Berkshire RG1 3JH and this company is subject to the laws of England and Wales.
+The registered office of SSE Utility Solutions Ltd, Slough Heat & Power Ltd, Slough Utility Services Ltd, Forbury Assets Ltd and SSE Enterprise Ltd is 1 Forbury Place, 43 Forbury Road, Reading, Berkshire RG1 3JH and these companies are subject to the laws of England and Wales.

 These companies are referred to as “SSE”, “we” or “us” throughout this privacy notice.